 This forces manufacturers into one of three bad choices:

-Choice Three: Overfill everything by 20-30%.
+Choice Three: Overfill everything by 20–30%.
 Add extra knowing it's going to degrade, so that by expiration date you're hopefully close to label claim.
-This works from a compliance standpoint but drives up costs significantly and creates some interesting labeling gray areas.
+This works from a compliance standpoint but drives up costs and creates interesting labeling gray areas.

 Most manufacturers quietly go with option three and never mention it.